TetraPlex-org/central/Documentation/FAQ.md

 # Are you looking for other contributors?

 Yes we need UI/UX people to join us also other people who love front or backend dev and co-founders.

+# How are you going to make money?

+We got a few ideas that are still premature to announce... join us to know